pabloi/matlab-linsys/README.md

 - Review outlier rejection scheme for KF.
 - Implement adaptive KF
 - Improve constrained KF.
 Workout how to prevent covariance from collapsing from repeated enforcement of constraints.
 Figure out how to enforce approximate constraints and non-linear constraints.
 - Figure out how to implement constrained smoothing.
+- Write a function that automatically generates constraintFunctions as needed by the constrained KF from a nonlinear function handle (that evaluates the function and its gradient).

 *Changelist*